cscorley/triage/paper/sections/04_study.md

 the *owner* of those documents.
 To accomplish this, we turn to the source code history.
 Following @Bird-etal_2011, we identify which developer has changed the documents the most.
 This implies that the location-based approach is *dependent* on the performance of the FLT.
+For each file recommended by the FLT, we take the developer with the highest ownership.

 For our proposed activity-based approach, the approach will not necessarily be dependent on an FLT.
 First, we train a model of the changeset corpus using